aws/aws-auto-scaling-custom-resource/README.md

 1. Create the string that identifies the path to the custom resource through the API Gateway (the Resource ID).
 The Resource ID has the following syntax: `[OutputValue][identifier]`.
    - The `OutputValue` is the "Prod" HTTPS prefix from the `describe-stacks` output.
    - The identifier is a string that identifies a scalable resource in your backend system (the value for *scalableTargetDimensionId* from step 1).
-Example showing “1-23456789” as the identifier in your backend system:
+This example shows a sample string with *1-23456789* as the identifier in your backend system:
 `https://example.execute-api.us-west-2.amazonaws.com/prod/scalableTargetDimensions/1-23456789`
 1. Follow the instructions in [Use Postman to Call an API](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-use-postman-to-call-api.html) to send a test request in Postman.
 If you prefer to view the headers and body, you can convert the response to CURL by using the Postman code snippet generator.